-Here is a step by step plan on how we see the role of marketing strategy today-
+Here is a step-by-step plan on how we see the role of marketing strategy today-

 Targeting the right audience through artificial intelligence algorithms.
-Once one identifies the target group than it is imperative to focus on their likes and areas of interest.
+Once one identifies the target group then it is imperative to focus on their likes and areas of interest.
 Here are some of the tactics that I have employed with some good measure of success;

 1. Understanding the market.
 Mapping the location of one’s project, accessibility, connectivity and the socio-economic footprint of the area.
 This will give you a fair idea of the type of sizes, prices, architectural designs, facilities, etc that would be configured in planning the project.
 It will also be vital in one’s financial planning and projections.

-’BIG IDEA’ is still as important as it was when David Ogilvy first coined the term.
+3. The correct positioning of the brand becomes vital in the marketing strategy.
+The creative ’BIG IDEA’ is still as important as it was when David Ogilvy first coined the term.

 4. Customer engagement.
-This is most effectively achieved at all customer touch-points.
+This is most effectively achieved at all customer touchpoints.
 At the reception, at the site, online website and all social media interactions.

 6. This would entail, apps, which cover channel partner platforms, Inventory control, Virtual plus augmented reality devices, and practical communication /promotion to qualified databases for engagement and generation of leads.

-The future projects in the ever-changing environment should engage in all the best practices that have been developed so far, but should pay heed to some of the key learnings: –
+Future projects in the ever-changing environment should engage in all the best practices that have been developed so far, but should pay heed to some of the key learnings: –

 Indeed, the real estate industry has seen a sea change.
 The coming years will be highly disruptive.
-This will also challenge us on how we can adapt our current marketing strategies to meet these new set of social and economic conditions.
+This will also challenge us on how we can adapt our current marketing strategies to meet this new set of social and economic conditions.